elenaf9/p2p-on-fpga/documentation/BSc-Thesis/workflow.md

        - maybe other differences that can cause error in the development??
 Not really tested yet

 __2020-12-18__:
-- TDO-missmatch error was a mechanical error, the iccfpga-module was not exactly horizontal in the socket because the screws were to tight, now solved, flashing the core firmware was sucessfull
+- TDO-missmatch error was actually a mechanical error, the iccfpga-module was not exactly horizontal in the socket because the screws were to tight, now solved, flashing the core firmware was sucessfull
 - `./start_serial` not successful, error `cannot open /dev/ttyS0: no fuch file or directory`

 __2020-12-24__: